 Important items that must be on your child’s IEP.

 “I got a call to pick up my daughter today because she put a child in a choke hold.”
 And of course this child with an IEP was on her way to a suspension.

 That’s what one of our group members posted recently.
 Sounds awful, right?
-I mean, obviously that child needs a behavior plan.
+I mean, obviously, that child needs a behavior plan.

 But wait, there’s more-